My Favorite Thing is Monsters

 My Favorite Thing is Monsters works on so many levels.
 Most obviously it’s the story of a child attempting to cope with tragedy she can’t fully understand, but it’s also a treatise on the power of art to inspire and elevate, a consideration of suppression messing with reality, depressing social documentation and more.
 Despite the way it swerves from genre to genre, they’re all smoothly incorporated, which is some achievement.
 Karen is central, barely a scene occurring without her, astonishingly richly portrayed and endearingly sympathetic.

 This would be a monumental graphic novel by an old hand who’s worked their entire career toward it, but it’s even more astounding for being a first attempt.
 Perhaps we still have a lot to learn about what constitutes a great graphic novel.
-Better still, this is only part one.
-Part two is due late in 2018.
+My Favorite Thing is Monsters concludes in Book Two.

 Loading...